dogweather/forkful/content/en/c/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?

-Organizing code into functions in C involves breaking down complex tasks into smaller, reusable blocks of code.
-This practice enhances readability, facilitates easier debugging, and promotes code reuse, making applications more modular and maintainable.

 ## How to:
 In C, a function is declared with a return type, a name, and parameters (if any), followed by a block of code.
 Let's start with a simple example: a function that adds two integers.

 ```c